Optimal linear Bernoulli factories for small mean problems: Large algorithm

 With these preliminaries in place, the overall algorithm is as follows.

+Now consider the expected number of coin flips used by the algorithm.
+As will become clear in the proofs of Lemmas~\ref{LEM:LBFexpected} and~\ref{LEM:correctruntime} below, making $m = \Theta(\epsilon^{-1})$ is the correct choice.
+That leaves the choice of constant up to us, and the constant of 4.5 from Line 1 was chosen to make the overall running time as small as possible.

 This algorithm calls {\tt A} and {\tt B}.
 Line 2 of {\tt B} needs to draw a $\berndist(\beta r)$ random variable.
-The best way to do that is to in turn call {\tt Linear\_Bernoulli\_Factory}!
-In order to ensure that this back in forth calling eventually comes to a halt with probability 1, it is easiest to bound the expected number of calls to {\tt Linear\_Bernoulli\_Factory}.
+The best way to draw these random variables is to recursively call {\tt Linear\_Bernoulli\_Factory}.
+In order to ensure that this back in forth calling eventually comes to a halt with probability 1, it is easiest to bound the total expected number of calls to {\tt Linear\_Bernoulli\_Factory}.

 \begin{lemma} The expected number of calls to {\tt Linear\_Bernoulli\_Factory} is at most 1.4. \end{lemma}

 \begin{proof} Let $m_1$ be the value of $m$ in the first call to {\tt Linear\_Bernoulli\_Factory}, and $\beta_1 = 1+ 1/(m_1 - 1).$ From this first call there is a chance of calling {\tt B}, which in turn calls {\tt Linear\_Bernoulli\_Factory} with $m_2$ and $\beta_2$.
 Each of those second generation calls might call a third generation, and so on.
 To bound the expected number of calls to {\tt Linear\_Bernoulli\_Factory} sum over all possible calls of the probability that that call is executed.
 Let $N_i$ denote the number of $i$th generation calls.